• Home

 Though this is a "viral" recipe, it's actually a recipe I learned from my Grandma years ago.
 It was one of her go-to recipes.
 Kinda of a kitchen sink meal, it's perfect for using leftover chicken, turkey or vegetables.

-My twist on Grandma's recipe is the easy sauce.
+My twist on Grandma's recipe is the creamy sauce.
 It makes it that much easier to make and we love this recipe!

 Click on the image to watch this fun video and see me make this recipe from start to finish with even more tips!
 You'll see just how good it is!!